Effects of pornography on young people

 Sexual themes have become prominent in the media, print advertisements, television, video games and other child-friendly mediums.
 Children are more likely to come across sexually explicit material online intentionally or unintentionally.
 The large quantity of explicit sexual content online increases the likelihood of young people to experience early sexual debuts or to have sexual experiences at a young age.
-Young people who frequently engage with explicit sexual content, which exhibit violent and objectifying themes, are more likely to imitate risky and violent sexual practices and to be more accepting of sexual objectification in society.
+Young people who frequently engage with explicit sexual content, that exhibits violent and objectifying themes, are more likely to imitate risky and violent sexual practices and to be more accepting of sexual objectification in society.
 They are also more likely to perceive other people's values and worth solely based on sex appeal.

 Explicit sexual material, particularly pornography, impacts young people's wellbeing, sexual practices, attitudes and social relationships.
 The exposure to explicit sexual content has been associated with addiction, poor self-esteem, devalued intimacy, objectification, increasing divorce rates and engagement in unprotected sex.
 The use of pornography has also been associated with discovering one's own sexuality, reducing repressed feelings about sex and sexuality, being more open-minded to how others express their sexualities and being more open-minded to diverse forms of sex.

 Either way, knowledge about this topic is tentative, due to a lack of empirical studies.
-There is no evidence that watching pornography would be harmful to minors.
+Correlational findings exist regarding minors' exposure to pornography, but no clear evidence of causation has been established.
+The existing evidence cannot assert any medical diagnosis, nor other psychiatric claims of being harmful; the evidence is too weak to really support anything.
 Instead, there are many unfounded claims, suppositions, and speculations.
-Obstacles to performing such research are insurmountable, thus possibly it could never be known.
+Obstacles to performing such research are insurmountable, thus it could possibly never be known.